radicle-dev/radicle.xyz/_guides/user.md

 To further enhance repository and user privacy, Radicle nodes can be configured to run behind Tor.
-This allows connections to be made to `.onion` addresses as well as hiding one's IP address and exposing Radicle as a Tor *onion service*.
+This allows connections to be made to `.onion` addresses, as well as hiding one's IP address and exposing Radicle as a Tor *onion service*.

 Depending on how you configure Radicle, it offers several key advantages: